alinnman/celestial-navigation/README.md

 ![US Navy training in celestial navigation](pics/us-navy.jpg "US Navy Training in Celestial Navigation")

-This project contains a simple python script to be used for [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation) togheter with some demos and documentations. <br>
-Sights (altitude measurements) have to be obtained using a sextant, a nautical almanac and an accurate clock. <br>
+This project contains a simple python script to be used for [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation) togheter with some demos and documentations.
+Sights (altitude measurements) have to be obtained using a sextant, a nautical almanac and an accurate clock.
 The python script takes care of the **sight reduction** (conversion to estimated location on Earth).
 For two sights you will get two possible coordinates.
 For three or more sights you will get one coordinate (calculated as a mean value).

 The script supports **stationary** observations, i.e. when observations are made from a single position, typically using multiple sights.
 There is also support for **dead reckoning** observations, typically at sea on a moving ship.
 This also needs a working compass and a chip log or similar.
 See section 3 below for more information.